|Added Docker Compose details|

 Added new folder mappings to ensure atomic moves and Hard-linking

 |Added fix for the missing downloads by editing the rtorrent.rc file||24/05/2021|

-In this guide I will take you through the steps required to get ruTorrent up and running on your Synology NAS, I will be making some assumptions that you know your way around the DSM interface but if you any specific questions let me know in the comments.
+In this guide I will take you through the steps to get ruTorrent up and running in Docker

 Downloading the Container

 In the majority of my guides I use the containers made by LinuxServer, these have very good documentation and are very well maintained so should any issues arise there is a group of people to ask.

 Open up Docker within DSM and navigate to the ‘Registry’ section and search for ruTorrent in the search box.
 Right click and download the Linuxserver version.

 When asked make sure you choose ‘Latest’ from the list of available versions

 You can check the status of the download over on the ‘Image’ tab.